tuommii/scoreboard/README.md

 - Random avatars
 - User cookies to set id and createdAt
 - Measure time spent (holes also)
+- GPS Nearest course in Helsinki
+- After action report with linegraph if total is saved for each basket

 ## Create new course